nortikin/sverchok/docs/nodes/generator/scripted.rst

 When you want to express an idea in written form, if the concept is suitable for a one line Python expression then you can use the Formula nodes.
-They require little setup just [plug and play]().
-However, they are not intended for multi-line python statements, and sometimes that's exactly what you want.
+They require little setup just *plug and play*, however, they are not intended for multi-line python statements if that's what you need.

 ScriptNode (SN) allows you to write multi-line python programs, it's possible to use the node as a Sandbox for writing full nodes.